Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 We shop the top surety markets to find you the best rate.

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

 What is the cost of a Nebraska auto dealer bond?

 The Nebraska Motor Vehicle Industry Licensing Board requires auto dealers in the state to post a $50,000 surety bond.
-These bonds are subject to underwriting, which means the amount a client will pay for this bond is contingent on their personal credit report.
-With a strong credit report, clients can expect to pay just 1-3% of the $50,000 bond amount.
+This bond covers motor vehicle, trailer, wholesale, or motorcycle dealers.
+These bonds are subject to underwriting, which means the amount a client will pay for this bond is contingent on his or her personal credit report.
+With a strong credit report, clients can expect to pay just 1% to 3% of the $50,000 bond amount.

-Don’t worry if you have a lower credit score, because our surety specialists can still help.
+Don’t worry if you have a lower credit score — our surety specialists can still help.
 When you work with SuretyBonds.com, you know you’re getting the best rate available.
-Contact a surety bond expert now by calling 1 (800) 308-4358, or apply for a free bond quote online!
+Contact a surety bond expert now by calling 1 (800) 308-4358 or applying for a free bond quote online!

 By posting this bond, the principal (auto dealer) agrees to adhere to the rules and regulations outlined in the Nebraska Revised Statutes.
 The bond form specifically requires dealers to repay customers or other dealers for losses that result from:

 - substituting a vehicle or trailer after one has already been selected by a purchaser